ricallinson/deuce/README.md

 ### init.yml & init.json

-You can provide either an "init.yaml" or an "init.json" in the your application directory root.
+You can provide either an "init.yaml" or an "init.json" in your application directory root.

 	./app
 		init.yaml